AlmazErmilov/FormationEval-an-Open-Benchmark-for-Oil-Gas-Geoscience-MCQ-Evaluation/src/README.md

 ## Output format

-Questions are saved as JSONL with this structure:
+Questions are saved as a JSON array by default (one list of question objects).
+JSONL is also supported for line-delimited workflows.
+The item structure is the same in both formats:

 ```json
 {